kayabaNerve/threshold-threshold-ecdsa/write-up.md

 Concurrent security may not be present in the above protocol if it's possible to apply Wagner's algorithm to find a list of ciphertexts whose randomnesses sum to equal to a targeted ciphertext.
-This would allow decrypting a private key or nonce, leaking the private key.
-By deciding on the message before the protocol starts, and committing to `y_i_ciphertext`, `ky_i_ciphertext`, and the randomness which will be used in `xy_i_ciphertext` in round 1, concurrent security is assumed.
+I don't believe this currently possible, as I believe it'd break the discrete log problem/accordingly devolve into Pollard's rho algorithm.
+If possible, this would allow decrypting a private key or nonce, leaking the private key.
+Further security can be offered by making this non-robust and non-concurrent by deciding on the message before the protocol starts, and committing to `y_i_ciphertext`, `ky_i_ciphertext`, and the randomness which will be used in `xy_i_ciphertext` in round 1.
+Please note all commitments almost certainly must be to a distinct generator to prevent their isolation as a component.

 threshold-threshold-ecdsa implements the above signing protocol, with the commitment to the randomness, and achieves 67-of-100 signing in less than 3s per